 - Website: vegasrescue.org

-A crucial resource providing safe shelter specifically to homeless and abused women, children, and their pets.
-They offer comprehensive services to promote stability, dignity, and self-reliance.
-Call their 24/7 crisis line for intake.
+A key shelter for homeless and abused women, children, and their pets.
+Call the 24/7 crisis line for intake and safety planning.

 - Service: Emergency Shelter